-I did some searching and found a few Companies that offer brackets that make the swap easy for these.
+I did some searching and found a few Companies that offer 1947-54 Chevy Truck S-10 Cab Mounts.
 I have no doubt that these kits would be much faster than fabricating and give less headaches.
 I was going to do that, but I realized that for less money I could make my own.
-With the money saved fabricating my own mounts, I was able to buy a new Welder, Plasma Cutter and 2 grinders, which I can use for future projects.
+With the money saved fabricating my own mounts, I was able to buy a new Welder, Plasma Cutter and 3 grinders, which I can use for future projects.
 In addition, I enjoy learning how to do things and fabricating my own mounts taught me several new skills.

 Front Cab Mounts

 I bought some 3×4 tube steel from a local steel provider.
 I found plans online for making the cab mounts, but screwed up the cuts.
 I decided to just mount the cab on wood blocks and get it sitting correctly.
 I then measured a lot to make sure it was square and level and built the cab mounts.
 I had some spare 4×4 tube which I cut to length and put a flat 3/16 plate on top to mount to the cab.
 I tacked the front mounts to the frame, loosely bolted the cab to the new mounts and then started on the back.

 For the rear I added a piece of 1×2 across the rear floor under the original cab mount supports.
 I used the 1×2 to tie my seats/driveshaft loop into, plus it will help strengthen the cab floor and frame.
 I then measured & leveled the cab to match the frame by measuring under the rockers and the frame.
 There are a lot of changes in the frame here, so it’s a bit difficult to do, but take time and get it right.
 Once I got it level (Helps to use a floor jack to raise the rear) I measured and built my rear cab stands.